jrespeto/Local-LLM/Examples/opencode/readme.md

 # opencode

-For this setup you want up openwebui containers.
+For this setup you want to up openwebui containers.

 Copy the opencode-openwebui.json to ~/.config/opencode/opencode.json